 Aloe Vera is a classic indoor plant to use in a Contemporary Bohemian style scheme.

 As a member of the succulent family, they are particularly useful at removing the harmful pollutants of formaldehyde and benzene from the air.
 Unfortunately these pollutants are quite prevalent in our homes and particularly in an office environment therefore a handy little Aloe Vera gracing your work desk is a great idea.

 Succulents are great to look after too as they retain water so they barely need watering and if you happen to cut yourself you can soothe the pain with some of the gel inside its leaves!

 Ferns are another classic of the Contemporary Bohemian style and look very effective as hanging plants.

 These are the indoor plants that raise the levels of humidity.
-While typing this in a hot and steamy Sydney February, I am actually thinking that more humidity is the last thing that I need but by mid winter when I am suffering from a cold it will be a different story!
+While typing this in a hot and steamy Sydney January, I am actually thinking that more humidity is the last thing that I need.
+However, by mid winter when I am suffering from a cold it will be a different story!

-If you are a fan of a large statement plant over a smaller pot plant or group of plants then you can’t go past a stunning palm.
-All palms will regulate humidity and will play their role in reducing harmful carbon dioxide.
+If you are a fan of a large statement plant over a smaller pot plant or group of plants, then you can't go past a stunning palm.
+All palms will regulate humidity and will therefore play their role in reducing harmful carbon dioxide.

 Large statement palms are a favourite in corporate environments and you can't have a Colonial style scheme without one.
 These look particularly good in outdoor rooms too.

-Indoor plants can’t do all the work but can be part of an overall plan for better indoor air quality and general health.
-Here are some other elements that you should bear in mind:
+Indoor plants can't do all the work but can be part of an overall plan for better indoor air quality and general health.
+I have therefore included some other elements that you should bear in mind:

 - Allow good natural air flow and ventilation